boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+### 1.6 May 25th, 2021
+- Update allows fixes to work on all configs instead of only the first one (c_cpp_properties.json).

 ### 1.5.1 May 12th, 2021
 - **Fixed** Updated dependencies
 - **Fixed** Added 'null' check for response file operation